sadhana79/Automatic-Plant-Watering-System/README.md

-🌱 Automatic Plant Watering System
+# 🚿 Automatic Plant Watering System – IoT Based Project
 🗓️ Developed in 2022 | Uploaded for portfolio reference

 An IoT-based project designed to automatically water plants based on soil moisture levels.
 It helps save water, ensures plant health, and reduces human effort by automating irrigation.